-Prepare your bike before SBP.
-Pump tires, and make sure brakes work.

-Bring your own patch kit and spare inner tube.
+Prepare your bike before riding.
+Pump tires and adjust brakes as needed, etc. Bring your own patch kit and spare inner tube.
 Be sure you or friends have basic tools for emergency maintenance.

 If you didn't come with family or friends, exchange cell phone numbers with a few new people.